maldil/RefactoringMiner/README.md

    * [Location information for the detected refactorings](#location-information-for-the-detected-refactorings)

 # General info
 [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner) (developed by Nikolaos Tsantali et al.) is a Java library that can detects refactorings applied in the commit history of a Java project.
 We extend the RefactoringMiner to Python.
-Now, you can use this RefactoringMiner to detect refactorings applied in Python projects.
+Now, you can use *Python-adapted RefactoringMiner* to detect refactorings applied in Python projects.

 Technically, it should support all the refactoring detected by the original RefacotringMiner (please refer [this](https://github.com/tsantalis/RefactoringMiner#general-info)).
 However, we manually valiaded only 19 kinds of refacotrings.
 All the validation results are available in our [website](https://mledits.github.io).

-# How to use RefactoringMiner as a maven dependency
+# How to use Python-adapted RefactoringMiner as a maven dependency
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.github.maldil/python-refactoring-miner/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.github.maldil/python-refactoring-miner)
 Python-adapted RefactoringMiner is available in the [Maven Central Repository](https://mvnrepository.com/artifact/io.github.maldil/python-refactoring-miner).
 In order to use RefactoringMiner as a maven dependency in your project, add the following snippet to your project's build configuration file: